envytools/envytools/hwdocs/mmio.rst

   The low 8 bits appear to be some sort of request id.

-- IBUS errors [all give PBUS intr 2 if accessed via ROOT]:
+- PRING errors [all give PBUS intr 2 if accessed via ROOT]:

   - badf1000: target refused transaction
   - badf1100: no target for given address
   - badf1200: target disabled in PMC.ENABLE
-  - badf1300: target disabled in PIBUS
+  - badf1300: target disabled in PRING

 - badf3000: access to GPC/PART targets before initialising them?

-- badf5000: ??? seen on accesses to PIBUS own areas and some PCOUNTER regs
+- badf5000: ??? seen on accesses to PRING own areas and some PCOUNTER regs

 Unknown ranges